FIN de SIECLE

 THE STARS MY DESTINATION…

 But I digress.
-Forty years ago, in the Spring of 1978 close to my birthday, I was gifted a session with a local Vedic astrologer by a companion whom I am happy to say I still if infrequently remain friends with.
+Forty years ago, in the Spring of 1978 close to my birthday, I was gifted a session with a local Vedic astrologer by a companion whom I am happy to say I still, if infrequently, remain in contact with.
 Of course back in the 1970’s we were not that far removed from the “me” generation of the Age of Aquarius, so many people believed Astrology to be a “science”, interpreting the movements of the planets and stars — “past light” — as portents for influencing, explaining or even predicting human behavior.
 Not so much today since we seem to rely exclusively upon social media for those purposes.

 The Event Horizon.